mmoussaif/digital-self-toolkit-sentiment-analysis-sunda-june25/calendar/README.md

 - Recurrence rules if applicable
 - Timestamp of when the events were saved

-Note that we cannot call the file "calendar.py" because it interferes.
+Note that we cannot name the file "calendar.py" because it interferes.